toliver38/coun7er/countermeasures/CM0049_DisableOrMonitorExecutablesWithSuidAndSgidBitsSet.md

 ## Introduction

-Set User ID (SUID) and Set Group ID (SGID) enables an executable on linux to run with the permissions of the owner.
+Set User ID (SUID) and Set Group ID (SGID) enables an executable on Linux to run with the permissions of the owner.

 ## Preparation